voidz420/IncursionToolkit/README.md

 Just run ./gradlew build

-If you have error, figure it out.
+If you have error, figure it out by joining the discord server, and asking around